Angular Version Compatibility for Syncfusion® Components

 -ngcc

-suffix is only required for versions 20.2.36 and later when using non-Ivy applications.
+suffix is required only for versions 20.2.36 and later when using non-Ivy applications.
 For Ivy-based applications, which is the default for Angular 12 and above, use the packages without the suffix.

 For detailed installation instructions, refer to the Angular package installation guide.